jmetzger/training-kubernetes/welches-system.md

 Not as easy to destroy and start a new K8s cluster.
 AFAIK, you would have to disable Kubernetes and re-enable it through the Docker desktop app preferences.

-K3d
-A new project that aims to bring K3s-in-Docker (similar to kind).

-They're still working through some issues, like exposing the right docker ports ...etc.

 Kubeadm
-The official CNCF tool for provisioning Kubernetes clusters in a variety of shapes and forms (e.g. single-node, multi-node, HA, self-hosted)

-Although this is the most manual way to create and manage a cluster of all the offerings listed here.

 ...
 And there are plenty more that I do not remember off the top of my head.